 - change negative thinking patterns

-There are many types of talking therapies, which have been proven as effective treatments for low mood.
-Therapies such as cognitive behavioural therapy can help you to make sense of what can feel like an overwhelming problem, by breaking it down into more manageable parts.
+There are many types of talking therapies, which have been proven as effective treatments for feeling sad and/or low mood.
+Therapies such as cognitive behavioural therapy (CBT) can help you to make sense of what can feel like an overwhelming problem, by breaking it down into more manageable parts.

 Overcoming depression itself might include counselling, therapy, medication, or a combination of different treatments.
 A counsellor might recommend daily exercise, exposure to daylight, or better ways of eating.
 A therapist might also teach relaxation skills to help someone get a good night's sleep.